The Cheaters (1930 film): Release

-In May 1930 the film was entered in the first Commonwealth Film competition but failed to win a prize.
+In May 1930 the film was entered in the first Commonwealth Government Film Competition but failed to win a prize.
 It did not perform well at the box office due in part to the poor quality of its sound recording.

 The critic from the Sydney Morning Herald was not enthusiastic about the movie's quality:

 The Misses McDonagh's latest film... is not as interesting as their last production, The Far Paradise.
 For one thing, they have slavishly copied American models.
 Instead of striving to give their work originality, the Americanisms, "big boy", "dame", and '"gangster", creep into the captions.
 For The Cheaters is, through the greater part of its length, a silent film... the use of captions seem strained and artificial...
 The Cheaters suffers from a poor, badly-told story.
 Especially toward the end, absurdities spring up in battalions.
 The piece of dialogue that brings the picture to a close is an extreme example of bathos...
 The acting of the cast... is weak, and it goes at too slow a tempo, flying to the other extreme from the fault of jerky rapidity that used to mar local productions.
 The best feature of the film lies in its settings.

 National Film and Sound Archive comments:

 Filmed with a careful eye for detail on location in Sydney and at the McDonagh family home, Drummoyne House, the picture shows evidence of the McDonagh sisters' understanding of mood and atmosphere.
 This is one of Australia's major surviving silents.
 Completed as a silent in early 1929, the film was redone as a partial talkie because of distribution difficulties, and used sound on disc with some scenes re-shot.
 The film was redone again with an optical soundtrack on a Standardtone system.